jocelynhawk/ISI/README.md

 Usage
 --------

 main.py calculates the mean and standard deviation for percent elongation of each group and outputs the results as an Excel spreadsheet. calc_stats.py compares groups by 2-way ANOVA and Tukey's Test.
+"20221209 Data" contains 3D position data of markers adhered to the transverse carpal ligament of a cadaveric hand, and was collected using a Vicon motion capture system.